-- 1. Click Configuration, MLD Snooping, Basic Configuration - 2.
+- 1. Click Configuration, IPMC, MLD Snooping and Basic Configuration. - 2.
 Evoke to enable or disable the Global configuration parameters.
 Evoke the port to join Router port and Fast Leave. - 3.
-Scroll to select the Throtting mode with unlimited or 1 to 10 - 4.
-Click the save to save the setting - 5.
+Scroll to select the Throttling mode with unlimited or 1 to 10. - 4.
+Click apply to save the setting. - 5.
 If you want to cancel the setting then you need to click the Reset button.
-It will revert to previously saved values
+It will revert to previously saved values.

-Figure 2-11.2.1: The MLD Snooping Basic Configuration.
+Figure 2-11.2.1: The MLD Snooping Configuration.

-• Snooping Enabled:
+Snooping Enabled :